Paladin (Dungeons & Dragons): Reception

 In the book The Evolution of Fantasy Role-Playing Games (2014), Michael Tresca highlighted that from beginning of the game "fighters of lawful alignment could become paladins from the outset and had a charisma score score of at least 17, positioning paladins as exemplary leaders.
 Their lawful allegiance was much stricter than other classes [...].
-Where the cleric was more a healer and less a combatant, the paladin was more combatant and less healer".
+Where the cleric was more a healer and less a combatant, the paladin was more combatant and less healer."

-Screen Rant rated the paladin class as the 4th most powerful class of the base 12 character classes in the 5th edition.

-The Gamer rated the 5th edition paladin subclass Oath of Conquest as the 4th most awesome subclass out of the 32 new character options in Xanathar's Guide to Everything.
+J.K.
+Miles and Karington Hess, in an essay in Dungeons & Dragons and Philosophy (2014), discussed character alignment, good characters, and what makes a character good to play.
+They argued that facing ethical dilemmas enhances play, writing that "getting to level 20 is not nearly as interesting as the naive but zealous paladin who swears death to all orcs, but who is forced to decide whether to slay innocent orc children who will likely grow up to plague the countryside".
+They opined that "without the moral constraints, paladins are just self-righteous clerics with a better attack bonus and some nifty super-natural abilities", noting that paladins are judged as good or evil based on "repeated actions".
+Matthew Jones and Ashley Brown, in a separate essay, commented that Dungeons & Dragons uses an "idealized concept of medieval fantasy", with "the paladin explicitly harking back to the notion of the chivalrous and divinely inspired crusading knight".
+They highlighted that the use of "willfully commits an evil act" in the paladin class description as "significant" since "it allows for an act performed with good intentions to lead to evil consequences without itself being an evil act".
+They wrote "the plight of the paladin is illustrative of an important conflict in ethical theory: the conflict between deontological, duty-based and utilitarian, outcome-based ethical theories".

 Gus Wezerek, for FiveThirtyEight, reported that of the 5th edition "class and race combinations per 100,000 characters that players created on D&D Beyond from" August 15 to September 15, 2017, paladins were 7th in player creations at 8,840 total.
 Human (2,326) was the most common racial combination followed by dragonborn (1,688) and then dwarf (971).
 Wezerek wrote "when I started playing 'Dungeons & Dragons' five years ago, I never would have chosen the game's most popular match: the human fighter.
 There are already enough human fighters in movies, TV and books – my first character was an albino dragonborn sorcerer.
-But these days I can get behind the combo's simplicity".
+But these days I can get behind the combo's simplicity."
+Screen Rant rated the paladin class as the 4th most powerful class of the base 12 character classes in the 5th edition.
+The Gamer rated the 5th edition paladin subclass Oath of Conquest as the 4th most awesome subclass out of the 32 new character options in Xanathar's Guide to Everything.